preeve9534/pdjr-skplugin-devantech/README.md

 | {A}    | The value of any defined authentication token. |
 | {p}    | The value of any defined module password. |

+__Channel status mask__ [statusmask]\
-The optional __statusmask__ property value can be used to introduce a number that will be bitwise AND-ed with channel state reports received from the device so as to obtain a state value for the channel.
-If no value is supplied then the plugin will compute a mask value from the channel __address__ using the formula (1 << (*address* - 1)).
+This optional number property value can be used to introduce a value that will be bitwise AND-ed with state reports received from the device so as to obtain a state value for a channel.
+If no value is supplied then the plugin will compute a mask value from the channel [address] using the formula (1 << (*address* - 1)).

 ## Usage